leeryank/engaging-experiment/README.md

 - **Dynamic Greeting Message**: Displays a personalized greeting based on the time of day.
 - **Current Time**: Shows the current time and the user's timezone.
 - **Weather Updates**: Fetches and displays current weather information and a 3-day weather forecast based on the user's location.
+- **Temperature Trend Chart**: Interactive chart showing temperature, "feels like" temperature, and wind speed in 3-hour intervals for the current day.
 - **Daily Quote**: Provides a random inspirational quote with the ability to fetch a new quote on demand.

 ## Technologies Used